robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

     Markers are disabled.

 .. note:: Prior to Robot Framework 2.9 this functionality was enabled with
-          :option:`--monitormarkers` option that is nowadays deprecated.
+          :option:`--monitormarkers` option that was first deprecated and is nowadays removed.
 The short option :option:`-K` works the same way in all versions.

 __ `Console output type`_